Jacques Rosenbaum: Early life

-From 1889–1896, Rosenbaum studied at the Tallinn Peter's Real School, after which he went on to the Riga Polytechnic Institute, now in Latvia.
+From 1889 to 1896, Rosenbaum studied at the Tallinn Peter's Real School, after which he went on to the Riga Polytechnic Institute, now in Latvia.
 In Riga, Rosenbaum initially studied chemistry (1896–1898), but then transferred to architecture and graduated from the school in 1904.
 Rosenbaum belonged to the Rubonia Corporation, a Baltic German student group.

 In 1897, Rosenbaum married Adrienne Kerkovius.
 The couple had five children.

 After finishing his studies in 1904, Rosenbaum became town architect of Tartu.
 In 1907, he left the position and moved to Tallinn.

 Main works, 1907–1919

 Rosenbaum's most productive and arguably most creative time as an architect was during the years 1907–1919, when he became the principal Estonian architect to adopt the style called Art Nouveau.
 His first projects of this time (including a project for a rebuilding of the House of the Blackheads), which were not executed, were historicist in style, drawing much inspiration from German Renaissance architecture.

-Rosenbaum was employed until 1912 as a junior engineer of the construction department of the provincial government, and then from 1916–18 as a senior foreman in the Maritime Security Government.
+Rosenbaum was employed until 1912 as a junior engineer of the construction department of the provincial government, and then from 1916 to 1918 as a senior foreman in the Maritime Security Government.
 During World War I, the architect left Estonia with his family and moved to Greifswald, Germany.